 STRATEGY, A/B/C TESTING, DESIGN & MICROCOPY

-Boomerang signed on the dotted line with Braze to use their push and in-app messaging platform.
-Now that the mic was on, what did we want to say to visitors? subscribers? drifters?
+Boomerang licensed a messaging platform.
+Now that the mic was on, what did we want to say to visitors? subscribers?

 First, I locked down message types.
-Sure, we could chase visitors with ‘Start Trial’ prompts.
-But would those be helpful?
+Where to begin?
 In 2017, Google Play shared a compelling stat — 62% of folks that keep a subscription use the app daily.
 Internal data told a related story.
-Long-timers watched a variety of shows, while single-show watchers got burnout.
+Long-timers watch a variety of shows, while single-show watchers churn.

-I wondered, How might we use Braze as an extension of the entertainment experience?
+I wondered, How might we use messaging as an extension of the entertainment experience?